 2 March 2017 by Paul Saggar

-Personalisation means tailoring a service or product to individuals' needs and preferences.
-But what does it mean for corporate travel and meetings?
+If personalisation is tailoring a service or product to individuals' needs/preferences, what's it mean to corporate travel/meetings?

 Managing spend through personalisation